amandakaywiggins/Dashboard/README.md

 ### Key Code
 As the UI and front-end developer for this project, I wanted to create a fun, personalized experience for users that would still be clean and functional.

 I created a few customizable options, such as choosing a color scheme for your dashboard.
+I also used the weather forecast to change the background on the weather div to mirror the current conditions using similar code.
+In future projects, I hope to be able to provide further customization like font, font-size, and arrangment of divs on the dashboard.

 `function backgroundColor() {
     database.ref().orderByChild("userName").equalTo(localUser).on("child_added", function(childSnapshot) {